JiewenGuan/Iot-Carshare/docs/installation.rst

     sudo apt install python3-venv
     pip3 install virtualenv

+    # Change to your prefered directory and create your virtual environment.
-    cd ~/webapp
+    cd ~/your_directory
-    python3 -m venv venv
+    python3 -m venv your_venv
-    source venv/bin/activate
+    source your_venv/bin/activate

 Agent Pi Installation
 =====================
-The Agent requires a large number of dependencies due to the face recognition requirements.
+The Agent requires a large number of dependencies due to the face recognition requirements, QR Code detection, and bluetooth interactions.
 Different environments may affect these instructions.

 Importantly it uses the dateutil package to parse dates.
 If this is deployed on Python 3.7 or newer this can be deprecated and internal datetime functions used instead.

+Similarly this software has been developed with openCV 3.5.0 - newer versions of openCV include functionality for recognising QR codes, however these have not been tested with the custom compilation of openCV described in this document.

 The following is adapted from a guide provided by RMIT University in the course Programming Internet of Things Semester 1 2020, which is in turn adapted from